01 of 11

 02 of 11

-Before You Get Started: If you aren't already comfortable with holding your Tunisian crochet hook, you might want to take a look at our page about how to hold a Tunisian crochet hook.
+If you aren't already comfortable with holding your Tunisian crochet hook, you might want to practice.

 03 of 11

-I'm showing you both sides of the chain because you have a choice whether to work into the front or the back of it.
-At the beginning, it can be a little awkward to work into the back of the chain, but that's what I usually do.
+These photos show the front and back sides of the starting chain.
+By looking at both sides of the chain, you can see that you have a choice whether to work into the front or the back.
+In the beginning, it can be a little awkward to work into the back of the chain.

 04 of 11